 LET’S BE FRANK–SIZE DOES MATTER.
-The naked truth: Smaller is better, or at least when talk turns to cucumbers and zucchinis, as it does today for Week 1 of the third annual Summer Fest, a giant cross-blog recipe swap celebrating garden-fresh flavors.
-(Get all the links below, just before the comments, and stock up on delicious ideas from around the web.)
+The naked truth: Smaller is better, or at least when talk turns to cucumbers and zucchinis, as it does in harvest season.
 Before they get away from us and swell to baseball-bat size, it’s time to get picking and get pickling—which is where the spicy part comes in.

 But first, that key reminder: For best flavor and texture, harvest both zucchinis (Cucurbita pepo) and cucumbers (Cucumis sativus) before the skin gets hard and dull, when they still look like the beauties up top.
 Bitterness from an increase in the chemicals called cucurbitacins that these crops (and melons, pumpkins and gourds) contain may increase with overripeness, though it can also result from environmental stressors such as uneven soil moisture, low soil fertility, low soil pH, high heat or wide swings in temperatures.
 Once you’ve got such tender subjects in hand, head directly to the kitchen.